Manawatu (National Provincial Championship)

 Manawatu (often known as the Manawatu Turbos) are a New Zealand professional rugby union team based in Palmerston North, New Zealand.
 The union was originally established in 1886, with the National Provincial Championship established in 1976.
 They now play in the reformed National Provincial Championship competition.
 They play their home games at Central Energy Trust Arena in Palmerston North in the Manawatū-Whanganui region.
 The team is affiliated with the Hurricanes Super Rugby franchise.
 Their home playing colours are green and white.

 Current squad

-The Manawatu Turbos squad for the 2022 Bunnings NPC:
+The Manawatū Turbos squad for the 2025 Bunnings NPC is:

 Honours

 Manawatu have been overall Champions on one occasion, winning the title in 1980.
 Their full list of honours include: